jcpsimmons/docent-bot/README.md

 ## Architecture

-The bot maintains a persistent WebSocket connection to Discord while running a minimal HTTP server for Cloud Run health checks.
-The dual-server approach ensures both Discord connectivity and Cloud Run instance persistence.
+The bot maintains a persistent WebSocket connection to Discord while running a minimal HTTP server for Fly's health checks.
+The dual-server approach keeps the Discord session alive while satisfying Fly's load balancer probes.